Lyricstorm/Youtube-DL-GUI/README.md

 # Youtube-DL-GUI
-A youtube-dl GUI with support for windows and unix.
+A youtube-dl GUI with support for windows and *nix.
 Basic Installation:
 Requires ffmpeg and youtube-dl of course. put the program in the same folder as ffmpeg.